skienzmatishun/rippreport/content/p/writ-of-mandamus-update/index.md

 ---
 title: "WRIT OF MANDAMUS: UPDATE"
 date: 2021-10-26
-thumbnail: "img/writ-of-mandamus-update.jpg"
+thumbnail: img/writ-of-mandamus-update.jpg
 tags:
 - Ethics Commission
 - Regions Bank
 - Albritton
 categories:
 - ethics
 - alabama
 authors:
 - admin
+alttags: "Crash test dummy head with painted markings, symbolizing legal scrutiny and a status review hearing in Ripp Report case"
 ---
 The Ripp Report is a consumer organization first.
 We also maintain a blog site, Facebook pages and a Podcast production.
 The Ripp Report is a not for profit.
 We expose political corruption and file appropriate complaints.

 On Monday the 25th of November, Judge Johnny Hardwick, Circuit Judge, Montgomery County, will hear a STATUS REVIEW on all pending motions, relative to the Writ of Mandamus, I, Francis Paul Ripp, filed October 18th.